-Even A Grammar Geezer Like Me Can Get Used To Gender Neutral Pronouns
+Opinion: Even A Grammar Geezer Like Me Can Get Used To Gender Neutral Pronouns

-Even A Grammar Geezer Like Me Can Get Used To Gender Neutral Pronouns
+Opinion: Even A Grammar Geezer Like Me Can Get Used To Gender Neutral Pronouns

 Letter-for-letter, no part of speech gets people more worked up than pronouns do.
 Linguistic history is dotted with eruptions of pronoun rage.
 Right now, the provocation is the gender-neutral pronouns that some nonbinary people have asked to be called by, so that they won't have to be identified as "he" or "she."